Shellbark Hickory

 bare-root plants

-Carya laciniosa 60-80' × 40-60'.
+60-80' × 40-60'.
 Tall with a distinctly narrow crown resembles shagbark hickory but with somewhat less shaggy bark though it also exfoliates in strips when mature.
 Fruit husks are a bit thicker and shells are larger than its cousin’s but equally valued by humans and wildlife.
 This is a tree of the bottomlands and floodplains, preferring rich damp soils and tolerating seasonal flooding.
 Dark green odd-pinnate compound leaves with 4-8" leaflets are yellow or brown in fall.

 Give it lots of space to grow!
 Self-pollinating but planting multiples benefits crop yields.
 Native from NY south and west to the Mississippi River plains.
 Z5.
-NEW!
 (1-3' bare-root trees)

 ships in spring